m0hammadAdel/Elzero-python_assignments/1-week_assignments/README.md

 is to concatinate all the three variables in a sentence

 ## fifth Assignment
-is to print the type of each variable in a new line
+is to print the type of each variable in a new line.